cboujoukos/ruby-dictionary-cli-app/NOTES.md

 prompts for input of Primitive data type

-lists public instance methods for the selected data type prompts user to enter #method returns description and examples
+lists public instance methods for the selected data type

+Which method do you want to learn more about? prompts user to enter #method returns description and examples